 Andy Turner adds; ‘The staff at the ground are welcoming and friendly.
 The folk who run the supporters shop, located in the south stand, personify the welcoming nature of the Club as a whole.
 I recently took a friend, a Plymouth fan for his first Scottish game and the lads at the shop gave him a commemorative programme as a souvenir.

-If arriving directly at the ground then the area is fairly barren where it comes to pubs and bars.
-Instead, it is a case of walking into the town centre which is around a 15 minute walk away.
-At the bottom on the High Street near the seafront is the Duchess Of Kirkcaldy, whilst a little further up the High Street is the Exchequer.
-Further on into the town centre and around a ten minute walk from the railway station is a Wetherspoons outlet on Kirk Wynd Street, called the Robert Nairn.
+At the bottom of the High Street near the seafront is the Duchess Of Kirkcaldy, whilst a little further up the High Street is The Exchequer.
+Further on into the town centre and around a 10-minute walk from the railway station is a Wetherspoons outlet on Kirk Wynd Street, called the Robert Nairn.

 Take the A921 into Kirkcaldy.
 Turn onto the B9157 (Pratt Street) for the ground.
 The ground is well sign posted (football traffic) on entering the town.
 Street Parking.

-Kirkcaldy Railway Station is around a 15 minute walk away from Starks Park.
+Kirkcaldy Railway Station is around a 15-minute walk away from Starks Park.
 Exit the station via the door at the top of the stairs on platform 2, then turn left down the hill.
 Go right at the railway bridge and at the mini roundabout turn left into Abbotshall Road.
 This road (keeping the railway to your left) eventually leads into Pratt Street and to the ground.

 Thanks to Andy Turner an exiled Chesterfield fan and Martin Hart for providing the directions.

 Booking train tickets in advance will normally save you money!
 Find train times, prices and book tickets with Trainline.
-Visit the website below to see how much you can save on the price of your tickets:
+Visit thewebsite below to see how much you can save on the price of your tickets:

 Record Attendance: